 Rohallion Castle is a small ruined castle on the south-east slopes of Birnam Hill, high above the River Tay.

 Following the Raid of Ruthven in 1582 it served as a hiding place for William Ruthven, 1st Earl of Gowrie and 4th Lord Ruthven.
-Ruthven was beheaded for treason in 1584 and his titles and lands, including Rohallion Castle, Huntingtower Castle (then known as Ruthven Castle) and Dirleton Castle.
+Ruthven was beheaded for treason in 1584 and his titles and lands, including Rohallion Castle, Huntingtower Castle (then known as Ruthven Castle) and Dirleton Castle, were forfeited.

 Its position is a curious one, sitting in a hollow just back from the edge of a ridge and overlooked by the rocky crags of Craig Ruenshin.
 It’s almost as if it was built to be hidden from view.
 However Grandtully bought Murthly Castle is visible from Rohallion, and the views from the ridge are extensive across the strategically important valley of the Tay and beyond.

 If Rohallion Castle was built in the 16th century then it doesn’t seem to have been lived in for long, with some sources stating that it was last occupied during the period after the Reformation.